roshnitriveni/Parallel-processing-with-powershell/README.md

 -   With PS ThreadJob it took 1 sec, all executed asynchronously and executed within 1 sec (background job created and we will need to remove it manually)
 -   Parallel execution of foreach also completed within a second as runs based on throttle limit which should be set as per the CPU cores.

-Scripts attached in repositories are
+Scripts attached in repositories are (Executed in VS Code, because it includes concepts of PS 5+ version)
 1. Folder Copy (with Thread Job vs traditional way)
 2. API call with foreach parallel